 The Duce (Downtown Phoenix)

-One of my favorite bars in Phoenix!
-It’s a quirky place with a boxing ring smack in the middle.
+A quirky place with a boxing ring smack in the middle.
 They have fresh juice cocktails and lots of games to play!

 THE PHOENIX COFFEE SCENE

 Sip has great coffee, tea, and beer.
 They’re a daytime and late-night venue, and they often have live music (call ahead and check!).
 They also have board games so good luck not spending your entire night there.

 Cartel Coffee Lab (Old Town Scottsdale and Tempe)